In the Army, when things are about to go very, very wrong, this is known

 This birthday is the cue for politicians to get brownie points and announce more funding.
 It gets their name in the papers, and if voters actually take them to task about unfilled promises – well, that’s what their staff are there for – to deflect criticism.

-It’s known as Creative Accounting, and the gurus running this are paid mega bucks to massage the figures.
+Creative Accounting reigns and the gurus running this are paid mega bucks to massage the figures.
 Takes skill to do this.
 The fact that eventually Granny is going to get worse care from somewhere doesn’t concern them.
 Their job is to make the Government look good.

 The doctor sneered at the Patient trying to explain why they thought something might be worth a try.
 “Don’t you realise, it took me six years in Medical School to get where I am today?”